frvieira/frvieira/README.md

 <p align="center">
   <h1 align="center">  Hi there! 👋</h1>
-  <h2 align="center">  My name is Francisco Vieira and I am a Data Analyst and SharePoint developer @INETUM</h2>
+  <h2 align="center">  My name is Francisco Vieira and I am a Data Analyst and BI developer @INETUM</h2>
 </p>

 ### 🧐 About